umdio/umdio/docs/src/professors/_posts/2017-01-18-search-profs.md

 ### Parameters:

 `sort` -- specify the field to sort professors by.
-Professors can either be sorted by `name` or `department`.
+Professors can either be sorted by `name` or `departments`.
 Defaults to ASCENDING order, use a `-` prefix to sort by DESCENDING order.
-For example, `?sort=-department` will sort by departments in DESCENDING order.
+For example, `?sort=-departments` will sort by departments in DESCENDING order.

 To **search** for professors, each property can be used as a parameter.
-For example, to search for all professors in the `CMSC` department in the Spring of 2016, the query would look like `?semester=201601&department=CMSC`.
+For example, to search for all professors in the `CMSC` department in the Spring of 2016, the query would look like `?semester=201601&departments=CMSC`.
 Separate values by commas to search for multiple values for a specific field.

 *See the [Professor object](/#professor_object) for a full list of available properties.*